Provenance Graph Kernel: Provenance Kernel Framework

 \subsubsection{Complexity Analysis}

 We are now showing that we need $O(\depth^2M)$ operations to infer the $\ftype^{\depth}(v)$ for each node $v$ in a family of graphs $G_1, \dots, G_s := \mathcal{G}$.
 Here, $N$ stands for the sum of the number of nodes in all provenance graphs and $M$ for the sum of the number of edges.
-Similarly to the evaluation of Weisfeiler-Lehman graph kernels in \citet{shervashidze2011weisfeiler}, we can infer the types of nodes on each graph in parallel.
+We borrow part of the argument from \cite{shervashidze2011weisfeiler}.
 Lines $1$-$3$ can be done in $O(\depth^2 N)$, since we are initialising $\frac{1}{2}(\depth + 1)(\depth + 2)$ sets for each node in $\mathcal{V}$.
 Lines $4$-$6$ take $O(N)$.
 Let us now investigate the \textit{for} loop initiated in line $7$.
 We are entering this loop $\depth$ times, and in each of them we are investigating each edge at most once (loop stating in line $8$), and finally, for each edge, we are performing at most $\depth$ pairwise operations on sets of constant size (bounded by $\max\{\sz{T}, \sz{L}\}$).
 Line $12$ takes $O(N)$.
 Thus loop starting at line $7$ can be done in $O(\depth^2M)$, assuming $N = O(M)$.
 Which gives us the overall running time bounded by $O(\depth^2M)$ when we assume $N = O(M)$.